leee0000n/Chess-Engine/README.md

 | 0001 0000 0000 0000 0000 0000 | enpassant flag |
 | 0010 0000 0000 0000 0000 0000 | castling flag |

-The chess engine header file (`ChessEngine.h`), contains some macros which can be used to encode a move and extract info from the encoded move.
+The chess engine header file (`ChessEngine.h`) contains some macros that can be used to encode a move and extract information from the encoded move.
 ```cpp
 #define ENCODE_MOVE(source, target, code, pieceCaptured, capturedLookup) ( source | (target << 7) | (code << 14) | (pieceCaptured << 18) | (capturedLookup << 24))